zhangjuncsu/Diphase/README.md

-# Diphase: phase diploid genome using heterozygous variations
+# Diphase: phasing Nanopore genome assembly by integrating heterozygous variations and Hi-C data
 Diphase is a phasing tool designed for diploid genome using heterozyous variations.
 Diphase can only work on the primary/alternate assembly format.
 ## dependencies
 Diphase is compiled with C++11.
 We compiled Diphase using [gcc-12.2](https://gcc.gnu.org/gcc-12/) on CentOS 7.
 Python3 is needed to run the pipeline.
+We recommend users install the dependencies using conda.
 - [minimap2](https://github.com/lh3/minimap2/)
 - [samtools](https://github.com/samtools/samtools)
 - [BWA-MEM](https://github.com/lh3/bwa)